gmongaras/22s-pa03-girvan-newman-uwunary-tree/README.md

 ### Algorithm Time

-First, let's take a look at how long it took each algorithm to make it's final prediction:
+First, let's take a look at how long it took each algorithm to make its final prediction:

 <img src="https://github.com/smu-cs-3353/22s-pa03-girvan-newman-uwunary-tree/blob/main/README_data/Python/Algorithm%20Predicting%20Speeds%20on%20Datasets.png"></br>

 Clearly the Girvan Newman algorithm took the longest to run on every dataset.
-This is the expected behavior since the Girvan Newman algorithm is an iterative method while the neural network is just a function transformation.
+This is the expected behavior since the Girvan Newman algorithm is an iterative method while the neural network is a function transformation.
 Let's see how the neural networks did against each other time-wise:

 <img src="https://github.com/smu-cs-3353/22s-pa03-girvan-newman-uwunary-tree/blob/main/README_data/Python/Algorithm%20Predicting%20Speeds%20on%20Datasets%20(GN%20Removed).png"></br>